Could TransDigm Be The Valeant Of The Aerospace Industry?

 So, how does TransDigm rack up such outsized margins?

 We have sifted through the Haystack Gold database, the leading defense parts and logistics management system, reviewing historical prices of over 50,000 aircraft parts.
-The price differentials from pre-acquisition and post-acquisition, when TransDigm acquired their prior manufacturers, are there for all to see.
+The price differentials from pre-acquisition and post-acquisition, when TransDigm acquired its prior manufacturers, are there for all to see.

 We acknowledge The Capitol Forum for assembling just a small snapshot of the impacts of this game.